The Enigma of the Winchester Mystery House

 Sarah Winchester commissioned an army of tradesmen to begin construction on the house, and directed the entire project herself.
 She never consulted an architect, and features were added to the building in a haphazard fashion.
 Over time, the farmhouse expanded into an enormous mansion with 150 rooms, 2 ballrooms, 47 fireplaces, 17 chimneys, 2 basements, 3 elevators, and over 10,000 panes of glass.

-A door in the Winchester Mystery House opening out onto a three-story drop, now labelled “Door to Nowhere.” ( Lisa Jacobs/Flickr )
+A door in the Winchester Mystery House opening out onto a three-story drop, now labelled “Door to Nowhere.” ( Lisa Jacobs/ CC BY ND 2.0 )

 Following Sarah Winchester’s death in 1922, numerous stories began to circulate regarding the reasons for the perpetual construction of the house and the inexplicable features she had installed.

-According to one version, Winchester consulted with a medium in Boston who told her that she must build a large home to accommodate the spirits of all those who had fallen victim to Winchester rifles, and that she would be bothered by the spirits unless she continued to build upon the house.
+According to one version, Winchester consulted with a medium in Boston named Adam Coons .
+He told her that she was afflicted with a family curse that was brought on by the same rifle that had made it so rich and famous.
+For Sarah to prevent falling victim to the curse, he instructed her that she must build a large home to accommodate the spirits of all those who had fallen victim to Winchester rifles, and that she would be bothered by the spirits unless she continued to build upon the house.
 Legend says that Winchester believed she could confuse the ghosts by building strange features into the house and that this would keep her safe from their haunting.

 Staircase to nowhere in Winchester Mystery House.
-Did Sarah construct these features to confuse the unsettled spirits of those killed by Winchester rifles? ( Wikimedia Commons )
+Did Sarah construct these features to confuse the unsettled spirits of those killed by Winchester rifles?
+(InSapphoWeTrust/ CC BY SA 2.0 )